Colinax/Fraggy-Backend-Theme/README.md

  * Fixed #33 - By adding the password strength meter of WBCE 1.4
  * Fixed #37 - By adding support for session timeout handler of WBCE 1.4
  * Fixed #41 - Design bugs in Bakery forms
+ * Fixed #38 - By adding an icon to the top navigation, when maintenance mode is activated

 ## Older versions